DesislavaNaydenova/PP4_OurFamilyRestaurant/README.md

 4. Menu Item Images: Each menu item on the restaurant’s website is enhanced with high-quality images.
 These images are displayed alongside the item descriptions to give customers a visual preview of the dishes.
 This feature improves the user experience by making the menu more engaging and helping customers make more informed choices.

 5. Guest Reservation Model: This model is planned to handle reservations for guests without user accounts.

+6. Add a Map to the contact page.

 ## Database Schema